jamesgarriss/onering/README.md

 11. Choose the [favored attributes](favored-attributes.md).
 12. Spend [previous experience](previous-experience.md) and buy skill levels.
 13. Choose a [calling](callings.md).
-14. Choose favoured skills.
-15. Calculate the scores for endurance and hope.
+14. Calculate the scores for endurance and hope.
-16. Prioritise the scores for valour and wisdom (choosing, accordingly, the starting Reward or Virtue).
+15. Prioritise the scores for valour and wisdom (choosing, accordingly, the starting Reward or Virtue).
 17. Select starting gear.
 18. Record fatigue.